Search & SEO for your Google eCommerce Inversion – Guide

 SEO stands for Search Engine Optimization and it’s that process that will make your online store more visible in the search engine results pages.
 In other words, to make your site appears between the first results when someone is looking for the products you are selling.
 This will lead to increased traffic to your store and eventually to increased conversions a.k.a. sales!

-Another way to increase your site’s traffic is by using paid search.
+Another way to increase your website traffic with this SEO guide is by using paid search.
 Paid search refers to these kind of advertisements that are triggered by specific keywords and are displayed on search results.
 The advertiser only gets charged once its ads are being clicked.